-Unless you’ve been living under a rock for the past few months, you’ve probably heard the word “Hygge” floating around.
+Unless you’ve been living under a rock, you’ve probably heard the word “Hygge” floating around.
 What in the world is Hygge, you may ask?
 I’m glad you did.
 Today I’m going to tell you what Hygge is and how you can start practicing it as a family!

 So how can you incorporate Hygge into your family?
 It’s really not that hard.
 In a nutshell, it’s really all about being intentional about enjoying your time and space together with the people you love.
 Here are some easy ways you can bring Hygge to your family: